chucoyos/ramcal/README.md

 ## TO DO

-* Add reports, and suppliers policy
+* Test and more test